Renaissance Square, Stepanakert: Artsakh era

-Presidential Palace

-The Presidential Palace is the current residence of the President of Artsakh.
-It is the former building of the Nagorno-Karabakh Regional Committee of the Communist Party of Azerbaijan, having been built in the 1960s.

-Activities on the square

-The square commonly hosts political and social rallies, weapons exhibitions, New Year's Eve events and processions.
-During the Shushi Liberation Day celebrations, a military parade of the Defence Army takes place.
+The square commonly hosted political and social rallies, weapons exhibitions, New Year's Eve events and processions.
+During the Shushi Liberation Day celebrations, a military parade of the former Defence Army took place.
 During a visit to the capital in August 2019, Armenian Prime Minister Nikol Pashinyan led a mass rally on the square with chants of "Unification", which was originally chanted during the Karabakh movement in the late 80s.

+Azerbaijani control

+Stepanakert came under the control of Azerbaijan on 29 September 2023, after the Azerbaijani offensive in Nagorno-Karabakh on 19–20 September 2023, which led to the dissolution of the de facto Republic of Artsakh.
+A Victory Day parade took place on the square in the presence of President Ilham Aliyev on 8 November 2023.
+In early March 2024, Azerbaijani authorities demolished the National Assembly of Artsakh building and the Artsakh Freedom Fighters Union building.